net-angels/webrados/README.md

 This software provides REST access to CEPH storage directly.
 It does not provide any extra possibilities, like RadosGateway, just add(append mode), fetch, delete and stat.
-Before installing, make sure you have CEPH installed and running (hint: http://reborns.info/ustanovka-ceph-storage-cluster-za-15-minut/).
+Before installing, make sure you have CEPH installed and running (https://ceph.com/docs/master/rados/deployment/ceph-deploy-install).

-INSTALL
+Installation

 		git clone https://github.com/net-angels/webrados.git
 		cd webrados;